Bud Isaacs: Early life

 Isaacs was born March 26, 1928, in Bedford, Indiana.
 His father was a millworker at Bedford Cut Stone Company.
 His mother enrolled Isaacs in lessons provided by the Oahu Music Company located above Hoover's Confectionary in Bedford.
 Initially he played a conventional acoustic guitar Hawaiian style (horizontally across the knees) with raised strings.
 He persisted at the Hawaiian academy but preferred the lap steel style and tunings of Noel Boggs.
 With his acoustic guitar at age fourteen he performed with Pee Wee King's band on the Grand Ole Opry and was offered a job, (Note: At that time, many of Pee Wee King's orchestra members had been taken by the WWII draft; King was actively seeking new musicians.
 Judge George D. Hay auditioned Issacs for King and made the job offer.)but the offer was withdrawn when his true age was revealed.
-He soon moved up to a Rickenbacker electric lap steel.

 At age sixteen he acquired a Gibson "Electraharp", one of the earliest commercially available designs of a steel guitar with pedals.
 He quit high school that year to become a professional musician.
 He made his radio debut on WIBC-AM in Indianapolis and in 1944 began traveling throughout the Midwest to perform on various barn dance shows.
 He worked in Texas, Arizona, Michigan and elsewhere during the following decade.
 With the Electraharp, he recorded the song "Big Blue Diamonds" for King Records.
 He worked for numerous artists in recording sessions and on the road and was a member of the house band of the Grand Ole Opry for many years.
 He recorded as a solo performer for RCA from 1954 to 1960. and created his much-copied "Bud's Bounce" and "The Waltz You Saved for Me".